luweizhang/ai-chatbot-node/README.md

 # ai-buddy

 AI buddy is a Facebook chatbot that learns everything about you and provides you with analytics and insights about your life.
 It is highly intelligent and learns more about you the more you interact with it.
+AI Buddy is your goto right hand man in life.
+It is augmented intelligence that will improve your decision making and thus improve the quality of your life.

 Current features:
 - tracks your weight over time